harrymkt/zluinav/README.md

 [Theme demo](https://harrymkt.github.io/zluinav)

-This theme is licensed under the terms of the [MIT License](https://github.com/harrymkt/zluinav/blob/main/LICENSE.md).
+This theme is distributed under the terms of the [MIT License](https://github.com/harrymkt/zluinav/blob/main/LICENSE.md).

 ## Features of zluinav theme
 * Blog with pagination enabled; multiple blogs can be created by copying the blog directory in the content folder to the new directory for a new blog.
 This means that you can have multiple blogs in one site.
 In fact, Zola doesn't have its build-in posts, but it is possible using sections.